From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Ignoring mobile optimization

-Over 60% of website traffic comes from mobile devices.
-If your blog isn’t optimized for mobile, it won’t display correctly on smaller screens.
-Additionally, more than half of consumers will stop reading a page if they encounter issues viewing content.
+Over 60% of website traffic comes from mobile devices, and if your blog isn’t optimized for mobile, it won’t display correctly on smaller screens.
+Also, more than half of consumers will stop reading a page if they encounter issues viewing content.

 You must ensure that your blog post layout, images, and CTAs work seamlessly on mobile to enhance the user experience and improve your search rankings, as Google prioritizes mobile-friendly sites.